SEBI Registered Research Analyst vs Investment Advisor: Key Differences Explained

 The Eqwires matter highlights an important principle for investors.

 Before subscribing to any service, do not simply verify whether the entity is SEBI registered.
-Also verify what type of registration the entity holds.
+Also, verify what type of registration the entity holds.

 A Research Analyst can provide research reports, market analysis, and recommendations.